 - What to Expect from Your Doctor

 - What NOT to Eat

 What Is Gout?

-It can occur quickly and return over time, which is very painful and can gradually harm tissues in the area of inflammation.
+It can occur quickly and return over time, which can gradually harm tissues in the area of inflammation.
 Gout is more common in men, but women are also vulnerable to the condition after the menopausal stage.

 What Are the Types of Gout?

-Gout has different stages as it progresses, and these are classified by types:
+Gout has different stages as it progresses, and these are classified by types, namely: